-Energy, a scalar quantity measured in Joules, is a measure of the amount of, or potential for, dynamical activity in something.
+Energy is a measure of the amount of, or potential for, dynamical activity in something.
 The total amount of energy in the universe is constant.
-This kind of symmetry is called a conservation law.
-Conservation of energy is actually just one of five conservation laws that have been identified by scientists.
+This symmetry is called a conservation law.
+Physicists have identified five conservation laws that govern our universe.

-The concept of energy conservation is one of the most important in physics, since according to our best model of the world, everything in the universe - even mass - is a form of energy.
-Any group of things (we'll use the word system for this concept in the book) has a certain amount of energy.
+A group of things (we'll use the word system) has a certain amount of energy.
 Energy can be added to a system: when chemical bonds in a burning log break, they release heat.
-A system can also lose energy: when a spacecraft "burns up" its energy of motion during re-entry, it releases energy to the surrounding atmospher in the form of heat.
+A system can also lose energy: when a spacecraft "burns up" its energy of motion during re-entry, it releases energy and the surrounding atmosphere absorbs it in the form of heat.
 A closed system is one for which the energy is constant, or conserved.
 In this chapter, we will often consider closed systems; although the total amount of energy stays the same, it can transform from one kind to another.
-We will consider transfers of energy between systems - known as work - in more detail in Chapter 8.
-Needless to say, the universe as a whole is a closed system in this sense.
+We will consider transfers of energy between systems - known as work-in more detail in Chapter 8.